UQatKIT/PySDE/README.md

-# sdeint
+# PySDE

-Light-weight numerical integrator for stochastic differential equations
+A Light-weight numerical integrator for stochastic differential equations